ltw-webdev-4/curriculum/using-svg-icons.md

       ![](markbot.jpg)

-      In the `File` menu go to `Preview Website Locally`—this will pop open your default browser with the URL to your project running over with a web server.
+      In the `File` menu go to `Browse Local Website` (`⌘B`)—this will pop open your default browser with the URL to your project running over with a web server.

       The URL will most likely be: [**https://localhost:8000/**](https://localhost:8000/).

       ![](chrome-security.jpg)

-      Next up we’ll see a security error about the connection being not private.
+      Next up we’ll see a security error about the connection not being private.
 The browser doesn’t believe the HTTPS certificate Markbot uses is secure because it wasn’t signed by an authority.

       **You should never bypass this error message on websites.** In this situation it’s okay because we’re loading our “localhost” testing server.